nuvo/orca/README.md

 ### Kubernetes

-Orca tries to get credentials in the following order: if `KUBECONFIG` environment variable is set - orca will use the current context from that config file.
-Otherwise it will use `~/.kube/config` with an [out-of-cluster client configuration](https://github.com/kubernetes/client-go/tree/master/examples/out-of-cluster-client-configuration)
+Orca tries to get credentials in the following order:
+If `KUBECONFIG` environment variable is set - orca will use the current context from that config file.
+Otherwise it will use `~/.kube/config`.

 ## All commands